Tag Archive for: well-being

 A need for evaluation arising from the R2C evaluation procedures

-In 2018, the proposed reform of the second cycle of medical studies (R2C) was presented to the various academic leaders of the Faculty, prompting a response from Prof. Céline Bourgier.
-She noted that, following the R2C, student assessment methods would include evaluating students’ interpersonal skills and empathy through the Certificate of Clinical Competence (C3).
-However, at that time, no course entirely dedicated to developing this skill existed in our curriculum.
+In 2018, the reform proposal for the second cycle of medical studies (R2C) was presented to the various academic leaders at the Faculty, prompting a response from Prof. Céline Bourgier.
+She noted that, under the R2C, student assessment would focus, among other things, on evaluating students’ interpersonal skills and empathy through the Certificate of Clinical Competence (C3).
+However, at that time, our curriculum did not include any courses entirely dedicated to developing this skill.

-Joined in 2019 by Dr. Amandine Luquiens, a psychiatrist and addiction specialist at Nîmes University Hospital, the two doctors will now team up to lead a project aimed at developing an innovative teaching unit capable of meeting the requirements of the R2C.
+Joined in 2019 by Dr. Amandine Luquiens, a psychiatrist specializing in addiction medicine at the Nîmes University Hospital, the two doctors will therefore team up to lead the project to develop an innovative teaching unit capable of meeting the requirements of R2C.
 Their first step is to assess the current level of empathy among medical students.

 A striking finding: medical students’ empathy declines as they progress through their studies

 Their initial findings are surprising.
-In fact, through their literature review, the two researchers discovered that medical students tend to experience a decline in empathy throughout their studies.
-“This decline begins concurrently with hospital rotations.
-It appears that the gap between the ‘idealization of the healthcare profession’ and the ‘reality of the healthcare profession’ is a triggering factor,” – explains Amandine Luquiens
+In fact, as they conducted their literature review, the two practitioners discovered that medical students tend to experience a decline in empathy throughout their studies.
+“This decline begins at the same time as hospital rotations.
+It appears that the gap between the ‘idealized view of the healthcare profession’ and the ‘reality of the healthcare profession’ is a triggering factor,” – explains Amandine Luquiens

-A structured educational program to reverse this decline and ensure higher-quality care in the future
+A structured educational program to halt this decline and ensure higher-quality care in the future

-These findings have motivated the project leaders to create a new, innovative course unit (CU) with a twofold objective:
+These findings have motivated the project leaders to create a new, innovative teaching unit (UE) with a twofold objective:

-• To equip students with the tools and skills needed to improve the quality of careby instilling in them a person-centered approach rather than focusing solely on symptoms or medical conditions
+• To provide students with the tools and skills necessary to improve the quality of careby instilling in them a person-centered approach rather than focusing solely on symptoms or medical conditions

 These two complementary elements will therefore be developed jointly by a dedicated committee composed of faculty, students, and users.

-An EU designed to foster the development of skills centered on empathy toward oneself and toward patients
+An EU built collaboratively to foster skills related to empathy toward oneself and toward patients

 Stages in the Development of the EU

-Such an EU requires a period of development followed by a pilot phase, which will be implemented within the Faculty in five major stages:
+Such an EU requires a period of development followed by a trial phase, which will be implemented within the Faculty in five major stages:

 • STEP 1